+VI.
+Performance surface

-- 1. Performance Cheer: Marley dance floor, minimum surface area of 12 meters x 12 meters. - 2.
-Cheerleading: No spring floor, standard foam mat surface.
-Minimum Surface area of 12 meters x 12m. - 3.
-Teams may line up anywhere inside the competition area. - 4.
-No penalty for stepping outside the area.
+- A. No spring floor, standard foam mat surface.
+Minimum surface area of six (6) meters by twelve (12) meters. - B. Teams may line up anywhere inside the competition area. - C. No penalty for stepping outside the area.

-2.8.
-How to handle procedural questions
+VII.
+How to handle procedural question

-A. Rules & Procedure - Any questions concerning the rules or procedures of the competition will be handled exclusively by the advisor / coach of the team and will be directed to the Competition Officials.
+A. Rules & Procedure - Any questions concerning the rules or procedures of the competition will be handled exclusively by the director / coach of the team and will be directed to the Competition officials.
 Such questions should be made prior to the team's competition performance.
-For any questions concerning the legality of a move or trick, it is recommended to send a video of any skill of question to the BCF.
+For any questions concerning the legality of a move or trick, it is recommended to send a video of any skill of question to CSN/BCF well in advance.

-B. Performance - Any questions concerning the team's performance should be made to the Competition Officials immediately after the team's performance and/or following the outcome of the competition.
+B. Performance - Any questions concerning the team's performance should be made to the Competition officials immediately after the team's performance and/or following the outcome of the competition.

-2.9.
+VII.
 Sportsmanship